capita/tracker-hook-forwarder/README.md

     run PivotalHookProxy

-Deploy the application using a rack-compatible web server, then configure your individual Pivotal Tracker projects to post Activity Web Hooks to:
+Deploy the application using a rack-compatible web server (or Heroku, see section below), then configure your individual Pivotal Tracker projects to post Activity Web Hooks to:

     http://yourproxy.url/activity/project_a # for Project A
     http://yourproxy.url/activity/project_b # for Project B

+## Running on Heroku

+Arguably the easiest way to get the proxy up and running is to spin up a Heroku app.
+Assuming you've got the `heroku` gem installed and configured and the configuration set up as above using git, run:

+    heroku create your-app-name --stack cedar
+    git push heroku master

+Going to your newly created app's url should now give you "Hello."

+**Important:** Heroku by default idles out free applications (those that only use 1 dyno) after a couple of minutes and further requests need to spin up a whole new instance, which takes some time.
+To prevent your app from idling out, and also to get the benefit of availability monitoring, use a service like [WasItUp](https://wasitup.com/) to monitor the site.
+Simply go to WasItUp, enter your app url, expect the content to be "Hello." and enter your mail address.
+Your proxy should be up all night.

 ## Developer notes